Compare Air New Zealand Credit Cards

 - Interest-Free Period: up to 55 days

-- Bonus Offer: 500 bonus Airpoints Dollars when you apply and are approved and spend $1,500 on your new Card within the first 3 months.
-New Card Members only (apply by 8 August 2022).
+- Bonus Offer: 400 bonus Airpoints Dollars when you apply, are approved and spend $1,500 on your new Card within the first 3 months.
+New Amex Card Members only.
+New Amex Card Members only.
+Offer ends 26 May 2025.

 Important: If you're looking for a Platinum-level card, our American Express vs ANZ vs Kiwibank vs Westpac Airpoints Platinum Credit Cards Comparison outlines what you need to know.